Briefing on the New Work assessment

 Deadline

 If you choose to be assessed in live performance, you will need to agree the timing of your assessment with your Head of Department.
-If you choose to be assessed through a studio recording, the deadline for submission of the recording is negotiated will be recorded on your online student record, usually no later than mid May.
+If you choose to be assessed through a studio recording, the deadline for submission of the recording is negotiated will be recorded on Student Outcomes, usually no later than mid May.

 Oral examinations will normally be held between a week and a fortnight after the performance or recording submission.